facebook/react-native-website/website/blog/2025-10-08-react-native-0.82.md

 ## React 19.1.1

-This release of React Native ships with the latest React stable: [19.1.1](https://github.com/facebook/react/releases/tag/v19.1.1).
+This release of React Native ships with the latest React stable: [React 19.1.1](https://github.com/facebook/react/releases/tag/v19.1.1).

 This release of React contains full support for owner stacks for React Native.
-Back in React Native 0.80, when we shipped support for 19.1.0, we mentioned that owner stacks were not fully supported if you were using the [`@babel/plugin-transform-function-name`](https://babeljs.io/docs/babel-plugin-transform-function-name) Babel plugin.
+Back in React Native 0.80, when we shipped support for 19.1.0, we [mentioned](/blog/2025/06/12/react-native-0.80#react-1910) that owner stacks were not fully supported if you were using the [`@babel/plugin-transform-function-name`](https://babeljs.io/docs/babel-plugin-transform-function-name) Babel plugin.
 This release lifts this restriction and enables owner stacks for all React Native users.

 | BEFORE                                                                                           | AFTER                                                                                        |
 | ------------------------------------------------------------------------------------------------ | -------------------------------------------------------------------------------------------- |
 | ![Example error thrown without Owner Stacks](../static/blog/assets/0.82-owners-stack-before.png) | ![Example error thrown with Owner Stacks](../static/blog/assets/0.82-owners-stack-after.png) |

 React 19.1.1 also improves the reliability of [`useDeferredValue`](https://react.dev/reference/react/useDeferredValue) and [`startTransition`](https://react.dev/reference/react/startTransition) in a Suspense boundary for React Native.
 These are essential React features, designed to boost app responsiveness.
 Previously both were wrongly showing the fallback component when used together with a Suspense boundary on React Native.
-With 19.1.1, they now consistently perform as expected on React Native, aligning their behavior with Web.
+With React 19.1.1, they now consistently perform as expected on React Native, aligning their behavior with Web.

 ## DOM Node APIs